Information Resource - Depression

 Symptoms of Depression

-Not everyone who is depressed or manic experiences
+Not everyone who is depressed experiences

 every symptom.
 Some people experience a few symptoms, some many.